Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1.  **(SWHV-CCN2-20200-01)** Study how to improve the temporal navigation jointly for image and timeline data at both short and long timescales.

 Time selection for the image layers was brought to the forefront and it became possible to use the interaction with time range of the timelines panel to temporally navigate jointly with the image layers.
 This is achieved by reloading as necessary the image layers for the time range of the timelines panel.
-The capability to cach the JPEG2000 codestream data improved the user experience.
+The capability to cache the JPEG2000 codestream data improved the user experience.

 2.  **(SWHV-CCN2-20200-02)** Save and restore program state.